vikingdata/articles/databases/mysql/mysql_backup_restore_replication.md

 ```
 * Check create database and create table and diff them from the master to the slave.

 * If all else fails, take a Percona xtrabackup, or binary backup, restore, and make sure all database, tables, and variables are the same.
 The reason?
-If you do an ALTER TABLE or create new schema, they ma not be the same.
+If you do an ALTER TABLE or create new schema, they may not be the same.